jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 ## How to Join the Lab

 At the University of Auckland, there is no set "cycle" for PhD admissions.
-You can apply any time--see instructions [here](https://www.auckland.ac.nz/en/study/applications-and-admissions/how-to-apply/postgraduate-admission/doctoral-applications.html).
-All applicants (including international applicants) will be considered for a [doctoral scholarship](https://www.auckland.ac.nz/en/study/scholarships-and-awards/scholarship-types/postgraduate-scholarships/doctoral-scholarships.html), which provides a tax-free stipend of $35,468 per year (plus tuition fees) for up to 42 months FTE (3.5 years is the standard length of a PhD in New Zealand).
-Scholarship offers come out four times per year depending on when you apply (see [Scholarship website](https://www.auckland.ac.nz/en/study/scholarships-and-awards/scholarship-types/postgraduate-scholarships/doctoral-scholarships.html) for details).
+You can apply any time, but scholarship offers come out four times per year, depending on when you apply.
+See instructions [here](https://www.auckland.ac.nz/en/study/applications-and-admissions/how-to-apply/postgraduate-admission/doctoral-applications.html).
+All applicants (including international applicants) will be considered for a [doctoral scholarship](https://www.auckland.ac.nz/en/study/scholarships-and-awards/scholarship-types/postgraduate-scholarships/doctoral-scholarships.html), which provides a tax-free stipend of $35,468 per year (plus tuition fees, and health insurance for international students) for up to 3.5 years FTE (3.5 years is the standard length of a PhD in New Zealand).
+Most PhD students also take on additional paid work as a Tutor (i.e., teaching assistant) or Graduate Research Assistant.

 If you are interested in doing a PhD with me, please get in touch with me (jessie.sun@auckland.ac.nz) to discuss potential projects and research fit.
 You should send your CV and a brief description of your research interests.